 - Frequent forgetfulness, often losing things

 - Continual problems starting or finishing projects or tasks

 - Impulsive decision making, and saying things without thinking

 - Ongoing problems concentrating and paying attention

 - Do you have ADHD?
 Take our quick test.

 The medications approved for treating adult ADHD belong to two different drug classes: stimulants and non-stimulants.
 Stimulants, which have been used medically for nearly 70 years, are the most commonly prescribed type of medication for ADHD.
 Most people who receive treatment with medication report improvement of the symptoms that affect them both at school and at home.
-In addition, patients may want to seek additional support which our program provides including education for the patient and family and individual behavioral or cognitive therapy.
-Atlanta-ADHD assists in referring to local psychologists and counselors expert in ADHD management.
+ADHD counseling and/or coaching is available through our referral network.

 More About ADHD in Adults: